Best Home Office Setup Under $500 for Freelancers

 Upgrade Path

-The $500 setup buys you time to figure out what matters for your workflow.
-Don’t try to predict your needs.
-Use the basic setup, discover your pain points, then invest where it counts.
+The $500 setup buys time to figure out what matters for your specific workflow.
+Don’t try to predict needs before experiencing the setup.
+Use the basic configuration, discover the pain points, then invest where it counts.

 FAQs